kingharji/first-demo-repo/README.md

 # first-demo-repo
-This is my first demo repository.
+This is my first Git Demo Repository.